okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 #### Use a template to format the string

-We recommend that you use a template like the following to format the User-Agent string:
+We recommend that you use a template like the following to format the `User-Agent` string:

 `User-Agent: Mozilla/5.0 (<system-information>) <platform> (<platform-details>) <extensions>`

 Okta recommends making test [authentication requests](/docs/reference/api/authn/#primary-authentication) and then checking for the related entries in the [System Log](/docs/reference/api/system-log/#useragent-object).
 Testing helps you make sure that Okta can parse both the `OS` and `Browser` fields from the `User-Agent` header that is passed by your application.

-If the `OS` and/or `Browser` fields come back as `Unknown` in the System Log, make sure that certain string values are present in the `User-Agent` string so that the OS and Browser are detected.
-For some Chrome examples, see [User-Agent strings](https://developer.chrome.com/multidevice/user-agent).
+If the `OS` and/or `Browser` fields come back as `Unknown` in the System Log, make sure that certain string values (see below) are present in the `User-Agent` string so that the OS and Browser are detected:

+> **Note:** For some Chrome examples, see [User-Agent strings](https://developer.chrome.com/multidevice/user-agent).

 **Pass a hint about the browser**